opnfv/opnfvdocs/docs/index.rst

-.. note:: This documentation is still under development.
+.. note:: This page is still under development.

 OPNFV Documentation
 ===================